-Due to the reforms and improvements by the Jokowi’s administration in recent years, Indonesia economy having a big jump.
-The current on-a-roll economy also opens the door to rapid business development of doing business in Indonesia.
+Due to the reforms and improvements by the Jokowi’s administration in recent years, Indonesia’s economy having a big jump.
+The current on-a-roll economy also opens the door to the rapid business development of doing business in Indonesia.

-BKPM requiring foreign investors to have the minimum capital to set up a company in Indonesia (PMA); the amount cost IDR 10 billion (approximately US$800,000).
-In addition to this, the minimum paid-up capital amount is IDR 2.5 billion (approximately US$200,000).
+BKPM requiring foreign investors to have the minimum capital to set up a company in Indonesia (PMA); the amount costs IDR 10 billion.
+In addition to this, the minimum paid-up capital amount is also IDR 10 billion.

 The restriction of the percentage of foreign ownership is one of the obstacles the foreign investors must overcome; according to the Negative Investment List and Invest Law in Indonesia.

-Lack of sufficient quantity and quality of infrastructures and their uneven distribution has barred the business development in Indonesia to reach its full potential.
-Most of the infrastructures are highly concentrate in Java but not the other parts of the country.
+Lack of sufficient quantity and quality of infrastructures and their uneven distribution has barred the business development in Indonesia to reaching its full potential.
+Most of the infrastructures are highly concentrated in Java but not the other parts of the country.

 Apart from the lack of financial transparency and inconsistent laws and regulations that change over time, complex processes have also negatively influenced the business development and performance in this immense archipelago.